 Neither digital nor physical consultant visits require an invitation in accordance to section 13.5.
 A booking is sufficient.
-If the booking contains a mention of Medicinal Products (Advertising), mandatory information must be included.

-The invitation requirements does not prevent digital placeholders / save the date / booking letter etc.
+The invitation requirements do not prevent digital placeholders / save the date / booking letter etc.

-For information on digital invitations to company-arranged meetings and hospital-specific routines, see guidance section 15.2.
+For information on digital invitations to hospital employees to company-arranged meetings, see guidance section 15.2.

-CHAPTER 14.
-EVENTS ORGANISED BY THIRD PARTIES
+CHAPTER 14 EVENTS ORGANISED BY THIRD PARTIES